oopanuga/oopanuga.github.io/_posts/2015-06-25-Announcing-LSCC-Discourse.md

 If you go to the [Discourse website](http://www.discourse.org/) you'll find all of the advantages of Discourse compare to traditional forums.
 Features we like the most:

-- Default settings quite good and set up is quite comprenhensible.
-Out-of-the-box it works quite nicely.
+- The Default settings are quite good and the set up is quite comprenhensible.
+It works quite nicely out-of-the-box.

-- If you are writing an answer and some body updates something in the same post, it will automatically appear.
+- If you are writing an answer and somebody updates something in the same post, it will automatically appear.

-- Search tool is incredible, so that you don't have to write a post if you easily find a post about it.
+- The Search tool is incredible, so that you don't have to write anything if you easily find another post about it.

 - It uses Docker containers so it is very easy to upgrade.
 Installing the software is very easy with Docker as well.
+When Discourse was been created, the idea was that you can deploy it and leave it, it will keep on working for years.

 Forums work really well for big communities, but it is very difficult to find something and to prioritize some topics.
-Some people like emails, but emails are not the write tool to talk about a topic, the message gets pollutated so easily in the email chain.
+Some people like emails, but emails are not the write tool to talk about a topic, the message gets polluted so easily in the email chain.

 If you want to listen why Jeff Atwood created Discourse, after creating StackOverflow, you can listen [this podcast](http://hanselminutes.com/406/discourse-and-the-art-of-discussion-with-jeff-atwood) in Hanselminutes.

 ## What is the LSCC?

-The LSCC (London Software Craftsmanship Community) is one of the greatest software communities in London:
+The *LSCC*, [London Software Craftsmanship Community](http://www.meetup.com/london-software-craftsmanship/) is one of the greatest software communities in London:

 > This is a community for those who care and are proud of what they do.
 For those developers, regardless how experienced they are, who want to improve and master their craft.
 This is a community for those who believe that being average is just not good enough.